krastanov-veselin/ground_zero/README.md

 You can also contact me via veselin.krastanov.zero@gmail.com to discuss contribution.

 ## In case of bugs please use the issues section here, updates are very frequent and so are responses, thanks!
+## TypeScript version is also comming it's way here, stay tuned!

 ## What is done so far that is stable and ready to use?